zng-ui/zng/TODO/_current.md

 # Split Core

 * Each app extension.
+    - They are mostly contained.
     - Needs `AppExtension` and update types.
     - We need a `zero-ui-app-api` and zero-ui-app pair?
+    - They need events, like ConfigManager needs LOW_MEMORY_EVENT.

 * Var crate.
     - Needs `context_local` for context_var.
 Ready.